 Our autism evaluation service for children is currently offered on a cash-pay / self-pay basis in Nevada.
 We are actively working to finalize our Nevada insurance contracts, and we anticipate accepting insurance in the near future.

 We understand that evaluation costs can feel significant.
 Please contact our office directly to discuss pricing, payment plans, and available options.
 We're committed to making this process as accessible as possible for Nevada families.
+Final payments are due before report is given

 We recommend that patients check with their insurance provider, as some plans may offer out-of-network reimbursement for psychiatric diagnostic services — your insurer may reimburse a portion of the evaluation cost even without an in-network contract.